BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

-Content: TV-MA for a moderate amount of nudity/sexuality.
+Content: TV-MA for a moderate amount of nudity/sensuality.
 There is violence and frightening, intense scenes.

 Most of the explicit scenes are in episode four—however, some graphic content is in the series.
-There is a rape scene without nudity in episode seven.
+There is an assault scene without nudity in episode seven.

 Netflix Synopsis: At Berlin’s Charité hospital in 1888, Ida finds romance, a path to her dream job and an inside look into cures for tuberculosis and diphtheria.